deNBI/bibigrid_clum/readme.md

 Use the prefilled [configuration template](resources/bibigrid.yml) as a basis for your personal BiBiGrid configuration.
 Later in this tutorial you will use [OpenStackClient](https://pypi.org/project/python-openstackclient/) or access openstack dashboard manually to get all necessary configuration information from your project.

-Copy the configuration file to `~/.config/bibigrid/`.
+Copy the configuration template to `~/.config/bibigrid/`.

 ### Authentication